icerpc/icerpc-docs/pages/icerpc/slic-transport/streams.md

 stateDiagram
     [*] --> Ready: Create stream
     Write --> Write: <center>Write<br/><i>Stream</i></center>
-    Write --> WaitForPeerConsume: <center>Write<br/><i>StreamLast</i></center>
+    Write --> WaitForPeerReadsClosed: <center>Write<br/><i>StreamLast</i></center>
     Ready --> Write: <center>Write<br/><i>Stream</i></center>
-    Ready --> WaitForPeerConsume: <center>Write<br/><i>StreamLast</i></center>
+    Ready --> WaitForPeerReadsClosed: <center>Write<br/><i>StreamLast</i></center>
     Write --> Closed: <center>Write<br/><i>StreamWritesClosed</i></center>
-    WaitForPeerConsume --> Closed: <center>Received<br/><i>StreamReadsClosed</i></center>
+    WaitForPeerReadsClosed --> Closed: <center>Read<br/><i>StreamReadsClosed</i></center>
     Closed --> [*]
 ```

 The write-side is initially in the `Ready` state.
 In this state, the stream is ready to accept data from the
 application.
 The write-side enters the `Write` state when the application starts writing data.
-The write-side sends
+When the write-side is in
-Stream frames to carry the application data.
+the `Write` state, Slic can send Stream or StreamLast frames on that stream to carry the application data.

-The write-side exits the `Write` state to enter the `WaitForPeerConsume` state when the application indicates that no
+The write-side exits the `Write` state to enter the `WaitForPeerReadsClosed` state when the application indicates that
-more data will be written.
-Once it gets this notification from the application, the write-side sends a StreamLast frame
+no more data will be written.
+Once it gets this notification from the application, the write-side sends a StreamLast
-to notify the peer.
+frame to notify the peer.

-In the `WaitForPeerConsume` state, the write-side waits for the peer to consume all the data.
-This is required to keep
+In the `WaitForPeerReadsClosed` state, the write-side waits for the peer to consume all the data.
+This is required to
-track of the number of matching remote streams opened on the peer.
-The application can't open a new stream if the remote
+keep track of the number of matching remote streams opened on the peer.
+The application can't open a new stream if the
-stream count reached `MaxBidirectionalStreams` or `MaxUnidirectionalStreams` (these parameters are provided by the peer
+remote stream count reached `MaxBidirectionalStreams` or `MaxUnidirectionalStreams` (these parameters are provided by
-on [connection establishment][connection-parameters]).
-The peer sends the StreamReadsClosed frame once it consumed all
+the peer on [connection establishment][connection-parameters]).
+The peer sends the StreamReadsClosed frame once it
-the data.
+consumed all the data.
 The write-side enters the `Closed` state when the stream receives this frame.

 If the application closes writes, the write-side enters directly the `Closed` state and sends the StreamWritesClosed
 frame to notify the peer of the writes closure.